freyfyliu/freyfyliu.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
-My name is Feng-Yuan Liu (pronounced as /Fahng-Yooahn Lyeu/), or you can call me Frey.
+My name is Feng-Yuan Liu (丰源 刘 in Chinese, pronounced as /Fahng-Yooahn Lyeu/), or you can call me Frey.
 I am a PhD student in Astronomy at the Institute for Astronomy, University of Edinburgh / Royal Observatory of Edinburgh, the United Kingdom.

 A data-driven personal website
 ======